 disrupt mental and motor skills.
 It can also damage internal organs when used excessively.

-Alcohol can be harmful both physically and economically.
+Alcohol abuse can be harmful both physically and economically.

 The effects of alcohol

-Alcohol can lessen tension, reduce inhibitions, and ease social contact.
-When used
+Alcohol can lessen tension, reduce inhibitions, and ease social interactions.
+When

-in excess, however, it can be physically and psychologically addicting; cause impaired
+used in excess, however, it can be physically and psychologically addicting; cause

-memory, coordination, and judgment; damage the heart, liver, and nervous system; and
+impaired memory, coordination, and judgment; damage the heart, liver, and nervous

-lead to birth defects.
-The abuser also places himself or herself and others at risk
+system, and lead to birth defects.
+The abuser also places himself or herself and others